Always here

 All our Care Workers are fully trained and will always deliver quality care with respect and ensure your or your loved one’s respect and dignity are upheld.
 We understand this is a sensitive area and provide discreet, compassionate support that maintains your independence and comfort.

-Our Home Care Workers can help by completing tasks around the home such as hoovering the carpet, doing the laundry or preparing meals.
+Our Stroke Care Workers can help by completing tasks around the home such as hoovering the carpet, doing the laundry or preparing meals.
 We pace activities appropriately and ensure you have time to rest, helping you conserve energy for the things that matter most to you while maintaining your home environment.

 We understand mental health is equally as important as physical health.
 Our Carers are always there to listen to any concerns and provide valuable companionship.
-We offer emotional support, encourage engagement in activities you enjoy, and help maintain social connections that are vital for recovery and wellbeing.
+We offer emotional support, encourage engagement in activities you enjoy and help maintain social connections that are vital for recovery and wellbeing.

 At Alina Homecare, our Stroke Home Care Assistants can help by reassuring you or your loved one and providing necessary reminders.
-We use memory aids, maintain consistent routines, and communicate clearly and patiently.
-Our carers are trained to support communication difficulties and help you maintain your independence through structured support.
+We use memory aids, maintain consistent routines and communicate clearly and patiently.
+Our Carers are trained to support communication difficulties and help you maintain your independence through structured support.

 Most people who have had a stroke experience muscle weakness, with 75% of people experiencing leg weakness.1 This brings difficulties with mobility, potentially increasing the likeliness of a fall.

 We prepare nutritious meals tailored to any dietary requirements post-stroke, including modified textures if needed for swallowing difficulties.
-Our support with routine and mealtimes helps you maintain structure in your day, ensures proper nutrition for recovery, and provides the consistency that aids both physical and cognitive rehabilitation.
+Our support with routine and mealtimes helps you maintain structure in your day, ensures proper nutrition for recovery and provides the consistency that aids both physical and cognitive rehabilitation.

 A stroke can often impact someone’s memory and increase feelings of confusion.
 Home Care after a stroke means you or your loved one can remain in the comfort and familiarity of the home.
 This reduces stress and disruption compared with moving somewhere unfamiliar like a care home.